lemmtopia/personal-trail/README.md

 ### License

-THe project is licensed under the MIT license.
+The project is licensed under the MIT license.
 See `LICENSE`.